 Requested equipment must be essential components of proposal deliverables.
-If personnel expenses are entered for postdoctoral scholars (section B of the budget), a one-page postdoctoral mentoring plan is required in the supplementary documents, or you will not be able to submit the proposal.
+If personnel expenses are entered for postdoctoral scholars or graduate students (section B of the budget), a Mentoring Plan is required in the supplementary documentation section, or you will not be able to submit the proposal.